tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 ### Instructor Notes

 * Today will be more relaxed, as the focus of the first day of the course is to simply familiarize students with each other as well as with the course itself, and ease them into the concept of FinTech.

 * This is one of the few days where there will be dedicated time for instructors to connect with the students and get to know them.
 Take advantage of this time and use it to set the tone!
 Ask your students questions and break the ice.

 * Make sure your TAs have sufficient time to introduce themselves as well, as they will be major stakeholders when it comes to helping students progress through the course.

 * When reviewing the course requirements, be sure to emphasize that cheating or plagiarism of any kind is prohibited; engaging in any kind of plagiarism can endanger student eligibility for certification upon graduation.

-* Have your TAs keep track of time with the [Time Tracker](TimeTracker.xlsx).
+### Class Slides and Timetracker

+The slides for today can be viewed on Google Drive here: [Unit 1 Day 1 Slides](https://docs.google.com/presentation/d/1YzeZp2dDNlMICPekQAvDXdekYBm0W6RC7lxPBM3Rt9I/edit#slide=id.g54ab1329fa_1_44)

+To add slides to the student-facing repository, download the slides as a PDF by navigating to File > "Download as" and choose "PDF document."
+Then, add the PDF file to your class repository along with other necessary files.
+[Instructions Here](https://docs.google.com/document/d/14MiAunWj30hu-pYLGDz9JOM5XbGjunn1hZ6iyym4w2w/edit)

+* Note: Editing access is not available for this document.
+If you wish to modify the slides, please create a copy by navigating to File > "Make a copy...".

+The Timetracker for today can be viewed here: [Timetracker](TimeTracker.xlsx)

 ---

 ### 1. Instructor Do: Introductions (40 min)

 In this first part of the lesson, everyone associated with this FinTech course will introduce themselves to the class.
 This includes the student success managers (SSMs), instructor, and teacher assistants (TAs), as well as university staff, program directors, student services directors, and career directors.
 Students will also have an opportunity to introduce themselves.
 The goal here is to break the ice and get the class acquainted with the staff and each other.

 * The first 40 minutes of class consists of introductions from the following: